palantirnet/federated-search-demo/README.md

 * Color
 * Traits

-In Drupal 8, the Color vocabulary is not present.
+In Drupal 8 and 9, the Color vocabulary is not present.
 This difference shows how sites with different taxonomies can be integrated in search results.

 Each content page is assigned to the available vocabularies.
 This setup allows our search index to provide filters by each term.